 The Department of Kinesiology believes in the intentionality of the student to be responsible for their educational progress.
 Although all of the Kinesiology Department’s faculty and staff are dedicated to the academic success of our students, it is ultimately the individual responsibility of the student to make satisfactory progress.

 - Academic milestones

 - General departmental, school, and University guidelines

 For more information, please see the Student Forms & Resources page.

 - Beginning Fall 2016, you must receive a C- or higher in BIO 111, a C or higher in Anatomy, and a C or higher in KIN 250 to receive credit for the course.
 You must also receive a C or higher in any course with prefix: KIN.

 All Day Advising will take place on Friday, March 17, 2023.
 All Junior and Senior Kinesiology majors are required to attend.
 (Graduating seniors do not need to attend unless they want their advising code for fall 2023.)
 Detailed instructions for how to fill out and submit the required advising documents and make an All Day Advising appointment will be sent out a few weeks prior to advising day.

 Physical Education & Health Teacher Education (PEHTE) majors of all levels are also required to attend All Day Advising on March 17.
 Professor Judy Fowler will send out PEHTE-specific advising procedures via email to all Pre-PEHTE and PEHTE majors.

 Freshmen and Sophomores

-Freshmen and sophomore Kinesiology majors are advised through the HHS Advising & Personal Development Center.
-If you need to meet with an advisor, or get help planning your schedule, contact HHS Advising in 228 Stone Building at 336-334-9753 or email@example.com. *This does not include PEHTE students.
+Freshman and Sophomore Kinesiology majors* are advised through the HHS Advising & Personal Development Center.
+If you need to meet with an advisor, or get help planning your schedule, contact HHS Advising at 336-334-9753 or firstname.lastname@example.org.
+The Advising center is located on the fourth floor of the Moore Building (318 McIver Street), *This does not include PEHTE students.